-As per its independent June 1, 2015 NI 43-101 PEA Technical Report on the Tuvatu Gold Project, the Company envisages a low cost underground gold mining operation producing 352,931 ounces of gold at head grades of 11.30 g/t Au over an initial 7 year mine life.
-This includes production of 262,000 ounces at 15.30 g/t through to the end of year three.
-Estimated cash cost is US\$567 per ounce with all-in sustaining cost of US\$779 per ounce.
-Total capex of US\$48.6 million includes a contingency of US\$6.1 million with an 18 month preproduction schedule and 18 month payback on capital.
-At a US\$1,200 gold price, the project generates net cash flow of US\$112.66 million and an IRR of 52% (after tax).
-The Company is not basing its production decision on a feasibility study of mineral reserves demonstrating economic and technical viability; as a result there is increased uncertainty and economic and technical risks associated with its production decision.
+The Company envisages a high grade, low cost, high margin underground gold mining operation at Tuvatu with estimated cash costs of US\$567 per ounce and all-in-sustaining costs of US\$779 per ounce over the first seven years of its initial mine life.
+Projected production of 352,931 ounces of gold at head grades of 11.30 g/t Au includes 262,000 ounces at 15.30 g/t through year three.
+Total capex of US\$48.6 million includes a contingency of US\$6.1 million with an 18-month preproduction schedule and 18-month payback on capital.
+At a US\$1,200 gold price, the project generates net cash flow of US\$112.54 million over its 6 year production life and an IRR of 52% (after tax).
+The Company has not based a production decision on a feasibility study of mineral reserves demonstrating economic and technical viability; as a result, there is increased uncertainty and economic and technical risks associated with its production decision.
+For more information please view the technical report dated June 1, 2015 "Tuvatu Gold Project Preliminary Economic Assessment", available for download on the Company website.